gregoryrpitts/weather/README.md

 - Cache the response from the first NWS request (the weather station code) and the Lat/Long pair in my local database.
 - Only require a single external API request to service weather for cached values.

+A way less important improvement would be to use different weather icons, since NWS are pretty bad.
+But the requirements seemed to imply we should use those, and changing the icons exposes us to possible errors if the NWS changes their description of any weather state, if we miss a weather state when adding icons, or if they add a state.
+Just seemed simpler to use the NWS icons.

 ## Process

 My first step after reading the problem statement was to check the [documentation](https://weather-gov.github.io/api/general-faqs) of the National Weather Service API.
 That's where I learned that you cannot query the API by zip code.